David Goggins: U.S. Air Force (1994–1999)

+U.S. Navy SEAL (2001–2015)

 Goggins later quit an exterminator job to become a Navy SEAL.
 He joined the reserves, eventually making the weight requirements to begin training as a SEAL after losing 106 lb in three months.

 Goggins graduated from BUD/S training with BUD/S class 235 in 2001.
 Following SEAL Qualification Training (SQT) and the completion of a probationary period, he received the NEC 5326 as a Combatant Swimmer (SEAL) and was assigned to SEAL Team 5.
 During his 20-year military career, Goggins served a tour in Iraq.
 In 2004, he graduated from Army Ranger School and earned the "Enlisted Honor Man" award, receiving a 100% peer evaluation.

-Charity Work
+Sports career

 After several of his military friends died in Afghanistan in a 2005 helicopter crash during Operation Red Wings, Goggins began long-distance running to raise money for the Special Operations Warrior Foundation, which gives college scholarships and grants to the children of fallen special operations soldiers.
 Competing in endurance challenges, including the Badwater Ultramarathon three times, Goggins raised more than million for the Special Operations Warrior Foundation.

-Marathon and ultramarathon running

 In 2005, Goggins entered the San Diego One Day, a 24-hour ultramarathon in San Diego.
 He then completed the Las Vegas Marathon in a time to qualify for the Boston Marathon.
 In 2006, Goggins entered the HURT 100 in Hawaii.
-He was invited to the 2006 Badwater-135, where he finished 5th overall.
+He was invited to the 2006 Badwater 135, where he finished 5th overall.

 In 2006, Goggins competed in the Ultraman World Championships Triathlon in Hawaii, placing second in the three-day, 320-mile race.
 He also participated in the Furnace Creek-508 (2009).

 In 2007, Goggins placed third overall in the Badwater-135.
+He competed in the Badwater-135 again in 2008 and did not finish the race.
 He competed in the Badwater-135 in 2013 and finished 18th, after a break from the event since 2008.
+He competed in the Badwater-135 again in 2014 and did not finish the race.

 In 2008, Goggins was named a "Hero of Running" by Runner's World.
 Goggins competed in the Hellgate 100k ultramarathon in the Blue Ridge Mountains of Virginia in December 2010, 2013 and 2015, finishing in fifth place with a time 11 hours, 56 minutes and 2 seconds in the latter, a marked improvement upon 14 hours, 48 minutes and 33 seconds in 2010.

 In 2016, he won the Infinitus 88k in 12 hours.
 That same year, Goggins won the Music City Ultra 50k, and Strolling Jim 40 Miler.
 In 2020, he ran the Moab 240 ultramarathon, placing 2nd in the 241-mile event with a time of 63 hours and 21 minutes, approximately 95 minutes behind race winner Michele Graglia.
 In August 2025, Goggins completed the Bigfoot 200 mountain run in Washington state in a time of 66 hours, 4 minutes and 17 seconds, 23rd overall.